-For more information contact: Department of Workforce Services 140 E 300 S PO Box 142503 Salt Lake City, UT 84111-2503 385-272-7798 jobs.utah.gov/employer/business/htc.html
+For more information contact:

+Department of Workforce Services

+140 E 300 S

+PO Box 142503

+Salt Lake City, UT 84111-2503

+385-272-7798

+jobs.utah.gov/employer/business/htc.html

-(63) Achieving a Better Life Experience (ABLE) Program Credit (UC §59-10-1035)
+(63) Achieving a Better Life Experience (ABLE) Program Credit

-You may claim a credit for 4.65 percent of the total qualified contributions you made to a Utah resident's Achieving a Better Life Experience Program account.
-You must make the contributions during the taxable year and have an itemized statement from the qualified ABLE program.
+You may claim a credit for 4.55 percent of the total qualified contributions you made to a Utah resident's Achieving a Better Life Experience Program account.
+You must make the contributions during the tax year and have an itemized statement from the qualified ABLE program.